 While that makes the compliance process much easier, the personal income tax rate in Singapore is generally higher than the corresponding corporate tax rates.
 Because the sole proprietor is personally liable for the business operations within a sole proprietorship, their tax filing requirements differ from that of a private limited company.

 By now, you’re probably aware that Singapore is open to hosting foreign-owned corporations.
 But, get this — as a foreigner, your incorporation options are pretty limited.
 You can’t, for instance, set up a sole proprietorship in Singapore.

-That’s not such a bad thing though.
-At least ACRA allows you to fully register a Pte Ltd company as a shareholder and director.
-The only kicker is, your application should include a resident director.
+ACRA allows you to fully register a Pte Ltd company as a shareholder and director.
+The only requirement is that your application should include a local resident or nominee director.

 Incorporation and Statutory Requirements